Stock Sale vs Asset Purchase

 What is an Asset Sale of a Business?

-At the close of escrow, all of the assets of the company being sold are transferred to the buyer or their corporation and the cash is transferred to the seller’s corporation.
+At the close of escrow, all of the assets of the company being sold are transferred to the buyer or their corporation and the cash for the acquisition is transferred to the seller’s corporation.
 The seller’s corporate entity survives and the buyer’s new corporation now owns the assets.
 Future or unknown past liabilities as a result of actions or events under the seller’s ownership (prior to the close of escrow) would be the responsibility of the seller’s corporation and the buyer has limited successor liability.
 Note that this is not a perfect shield for the buyer and in some instances, there can still be successor liability, but it is limited.

 What is a Stock Sale of a Business?